LwaneleMayimele/LwaneleMayimele/README.md

 - 👋 Hi, I’m Lwanele Mayimele
-- 👀 I’m interested backend Java and Flutter
+- 👀 I’m interested backend Java,.Net and Flutter
-- 🌱 I’m currently a Junior .Net Dev
+- 🌱 I’m currently a full.Net and Angular Dev
 - 💞️ I’m looking to collaborate on => anything
 - 📫 How to reach me

     Personal email : lwanelemayimele@gmail.com